AbbySZ/ReputationIndex/docs/userguide/Set-Up.md

 ![AWS DynamoDB Tables Page](./img/TablesPage.png)

 Then click on Employee table, this will bring you to the Update settings page.
 Under Employee go to the Indexes tab and press on "Create index".
-This will be used to create the seconday global index that will help with searching using the public key (pk).
+This will be used to create the secondary global index that will help with searching using the public key (pk).

 ![Update settings page with Indexes tab selected](./img/EmployeeUpdateSettingPage.png)

 In partition key type pk for public key.
-The other settings should remian the default settings, ensure that auto-scaling is off.
+The other settings should remain the default settings, ensure that auto-scaling is off.
 At the bottom create the key and this might take a while.

 ![Partition key for secondary global index](./img/SecondaryGlobalIndexPage.png)